OscarAspelin95/fasta_rs/README.md

 - [ ] Automatically extract sample name.
 - [ ] Allow providing multiple fasta files.
 - [ ] Allow reading stdin/stdout to allow piping.
+- [ ] More efficient fasta bufwrite without String allocation (use macro or inline function?).
+- [ ] Fix order of args, dispatch and imports.

 ## Subcommands
 🔴 Not implemented yet (but planning to).<br>